Will-l3x/Will-l3x/README.md

 ### Hi there 👋
 ![Professional_Linkedin@2x](https://github.com/Will-l3x/Will-l3x/assets/22023721/43751512-7772-445c-a283-67b67afe8ecd)

+ 🔭 A recent ERP enthusiast, most of my recent projects have been ERP systems for companies, From healthcare services to Fiscal services as well.
+Recently done designing one for Gunhill medical         village and FRS.

 - 🔭 I’m currently working on few Top secret projects that involve designing new age solutions in the cloud for Companies still using legacy systems and a few projects that have to do with blockchain
     Here are a few live projects that i can share that you can go through.